+Put plainly, employers need Recruitment Marketing because the old way of transactional recruiting simply doesn’t work anymore.
 Today’s candidates discover and consider employers the same way consumers find products, hotels and restaurants.
 Through searching online, following social media and reading reviews, candidates can become aware of an employer and its career opportunities.
 What they learn about a company’s mission and culture can influence a candidate’s decision to apply for a job and accept an offer for employment, or form a negative perception and become a brand detractor.

-The Differences Between Marketing, Recruitment Marketing and Recruitment Advertising
+The Differences Between Recruiting and Recruitment Marketing

 Is Recruitment Marketing a Practice, or Is It a Profession?
 It’s Both.